zammad/zammad-org/src/en/tutorials/connect-config-elasticsearch.md

 [Asciifold feature of Elasticsearch](https://www.elastic.co/docs/reference/text-analysis/analysis-asciifolding-tokenfilter){target=_blank}
 is enabled.
 This can be useful if you deal with text which includes diacritics and/or umlauts.

-In case you need a more exact search, you can turn it off via [rails console](/en/reference/console#disable-asciifold).
+In case you need a more exact search, you can turn it off via [Rails console](/en/reference/console#disable-asciifold).

 ## Troubleshooting